HGVSnomenclature/VarNomen/_recommendations/open-issues.md

 *	c.\*N+dM  =  nucleotide dM is at position +M downstream (d) of nucleotide c.\*N, the polyA-addition site of the reference transcript, e.g. \*237+d133A>G (currently c.\*370A>G)
 	:	_**NOTE**_:	restricted to nucleotides 3' of the polyA-addition site, i.e. downstream of the gene

-<a name ="imperfectcopy"></a>

-### Imperfect copies

-HGVS nomenclature has excellent possibilities to describe large duplications, inversions, conversions and insertions.
-However, no clear recommendations are available what to do when the nucleotides involved are not a perfect copy of the original sequence.
-The suggestion has been made ([_Taschner PEM, Den Dunnen JT (2011).
-Hum.Mutat.
-32:507-511_](http://onlinelibrary.wiley.com/doi/10.1002/humu.21427/pdf) to use "**{ }**" (curly braces) as a kind of "_sub-alleles_" to describe the variants in the altered region.
-*	g.24_65dup{46G>T}
-	:	a duplication of nucleotides g.24 to g.65 with variant g.46G>T in the duplicated copy.

 <a name ="extensions"></a>

 ### Protein Extensions